Loading...

 The board must follow the CC&Rs and bylaws precisely:

-Request your HOA's reserve study.
+Request your association's reserve study.
 If the board is not funding reserves adequately, this may lead to emergency special assessments and suggests board mismanagement.
+(Note: the reserve-study mandate applies to condominium associations, not single-family HOAs.)

 The board must maintain: